All I ever wanted to be was a drummer

 This is a path that few follow, it's never straight, it's always uphill and once you get to the top you just see a bigger mountain to climb.

-For me, it was all about my passion for playing and nothing else mattered but I had the knowledge that music rarely pays at least what I wanted to play.
+For me, it was all about my passion for playing and nothing else mattered however I did have the knowledge that music rarely pays or at least what I wanted to play and get paid.

 So I found ways to make enough money to support my dream of making my own music.

 But interestingly enough being a musician was the best way to meet people and create many interesting businesses.

 As a kid, I remember telling my mother I wanted to play drums for the grade school band but instead, she rented me a TRUMPET.
 It didn't last very long and soon it went back to the music store.
 WHAA WHA WHAA..

 About a year later or around 11ish she showed up with a set of practice pads.
 (I hated them) but I played them every day for well over a year maybe two.

 I remembered going to my "rich" cousins in Iowa for the summer and they had a four-piece Gretch kit and I loved it.

 About a year later sadly my cousin Edward died and my dad ended up bringing me his old drum kit. (to this day I use the ride cymbal, hi-hat (secondary) and the snare drum)